-- 1. Connect both the computer and your unit to the same network and make sure they can "see" each other as network restrictions might prevent them from communicating. - 2.
+- 1. Connect both the computer and your unit to the same network and make sure they can "see" each other as network restrictions might prevent them from communicating. - ➤ If you want to use an Ethernet network, connect an RJ-45 (network) cable to the unit's Ethernet (RJ-45) port located on its right panel. - ➤ If you want to use a wireless network, see Connecting to a Wireless Network on page 182. - 2.
 Turn on both the computer and the unit. - 3.
-On your unit, from Toolbox X, tap the 1 button (located at the bottom of the button bar). - 4.
-Select the Platform tab, write down the IP address, and then close the window.
+On your unit, from Toolbox X, tap the 1 button (located at the bottom of the button bar).

+4. Select the Platform tab, write down the IP address, and then close the window.